The c. 1883 Norman House

 As Cameron was the dictator of the Knights of Honor, he facilitated using the Masonic hall for Episcopal services.
 In fact, after Cameron and his son Frank were confirmed in October 1893, Cameron himself conducted the church services in 1894.

 Mrs. B.F.
 Cameron died March 8, 1903.
-She had been married around the age of sixteen and had given birth to nine children, and buried six of them.
+She had been married around the age of sixteen, given birth to nine children, and buried six of them.
 She had also assisted with supporting her family by operating a boarding house out of their home and helped raise the funds to build an Episcopal church for the community.

 Mr. Cameron remarried in 1906.
 He sold the house to W.T.
 Norman in 1910 and relocated to San Antonio where he died in 1914.
 He was buried in the Liberty City Cemetery.